Here's How PSLE Scores Will Affect Secondary School Posting From 2024

 With the PSLE set to undergo a big revamp in 2021, how would it affect secondary school posting from 2024?
 Let's find out.

-Recently, Education Minister Ong Ye Kung announced key changes to secondary school posting from 2024.
+Just this March, Education Minister Ong Ye Kung announced key changes to secondary school posting from 2024.

 “By 2024, full subject-based banding will be implemented nationwide, and we will merge Express, Normal (Academic) and Normal (Technical) into one secondary school course.
 Streaming in secondary school will be phased out,” he had said.